adobe/cryptr/README.md

 npm run dev
 ```

-# Fun Features
+## Unique Features

-In addition to the feature-set of Vault, Cryptr adds some things that are "nice to have".
+In addition to the default feature-set of Vault, Cryptr adds some things that are "nice to have".
 Some of these include:
 - Secrets can be files
 - Underscores in key names show as whitespace. ie. `secret/My_cool_Secret` shows up in the folder structure as `My cool Secret`
 - Ability to move secrets.

-### License
+## License
 Apache 2.0 License

-### HTTPS
+## HTTPS
 Cryptr will ONLY access Vault servers enabled with HTTPS.
 These are your secrets.
 Keep them secret, keep them safe.

 The only exception to this is a dev server running locally at `http://127.0.0.1:<port>`.
 Cryptr's URL field will automatically change to contain a `http://` prefix when `127.0.0.1:` is input.
 (Note the colon, which is required for the prefix to change.
-A port number provided after the colon is also required since a default Vault dev server is started on port 8200)
+A port number provided after the colon is also required.
+For reference, a default Vault dev server is started on port 8200)

 ### Auth backends
 Currently LDAP, UserPass and Token auth backends are accepted.
 Most others are not useful for a GUI, but if you feel otherwise, submit a pull request.